 I originally set out to replicate a topographic-like design for landscapes and maps, but playing with it further I came up with some cool visuals that could serve as overlays, maps, or backgrounds.
 I thought I should share these as presets and some insight on how to tweak them to make different and more interesting visuals.
-You can download the three presets as a .rar here or indivudally by clicking on the previews below.
+You can download the three presets as a .rar here.

 It might seem like a lot of effects thrown on a layer (because it is), but the idea behind it is very straightforward.
 I’m using Turbulent Noise to generate a pattern with low contrast, which can be animated with the Evolution and Offset Turbulence parameters.